Roar (song): Release

 Perry announced "Roar" would be the first single from Prism with the release of a video teaser featuring the singer burning a blue wig.
 More video teasers were released onto YouTube, showing Perry at a funeral with a coffin decorated with the singer's famous pink and white pinwheels dress, and entering a recording booth while dressed with a "throwback" jacket featured in the single's cover art, which was revealed on August 8, 2013.
 It features a tiger print border around Perry, who wears a blue Japanese silk sukajan jacket, with the image of a tiger printed on its back.
 On the same day of the song's digital release, a lyric video for it, produced by Joe Humpay, Aya Tanimura, Tim Zimmer, and Tuan Le, was released onto YouTube.
-It primarily shows Perry doing daily activities such as eating breakfast, going to the bathroom, and taking a bath, while texting the lyrics of "Roar" to friends.
+It primarily shows Perry doing daily activities such as eating breakfast, going to the bathroom, and taking a bath while texting the lyrics of "Roar" to friends.
 Some words are substituted with various Emoji characters.
 It was target of plagiarism accusations by music producer Dillon Francis, who felt it copied the concept of instant messaging from his video entitled "Messages".

 The first video teaser for "Roar" was released on August 2, 2013, along with an announcement that the American release was scheduled for August 12 with a subsequent release to mainstream radio on August 13.
 However, the song debuted two days earlier than expected by leaking on August 10.
 The UK release was originally scheduled for September 8, but on August 30 Perry announced the release date would be moved up to September 1.

 Critical reception

-Miriam Coleman from Rolling Stone appreciated the songs's "easy poppy beat" and its "repeated refrains", factors she believed contributed to make the song a "determined note for the new album".
-James Montgomery of MTV described it as "one of the more perfect pop songs to come down the pipeline in quite a while".
+Miriam Coleman from Rolling Stone appreciated the song's "easy poppy beat" and its "repeated refrains", factors she believed contributed to make the song a "determined note for the new album".
+James Montgomery of MTV News described it as "one of the more perfect pop songs to come down the pipeline in quite a while".
 Gerrick D. Kennedy from Los Angeles Times also gave a positive review, classifying "Roar" as a "sweet, poppy confection with a bit of bite".
-Melinda Newman from HitFix saw the song as a "change of pace" for Perry, whilst Andrew Hampp from Billboard believed it to be a return to the style of her album One of the Boys, but criticized its tempo and its lyrics that "rarely rise above easy clichés and rhymes".
+Melinda Newman from HitFix saw the song as a "great change of pace" for Perry, whilst Andrew Hampp from Billboard believed it to be a return to the style of her album One of the Boys, but criticized its tempo and its lyrics that "rarely rise above easy clichés and rhymes".
 Sal Cinquemani from Slant Magazine described the song as "more of a yelp than a roar".